jackdewinter/pymarkdown/readme.md

   - 90a but split with char escape that is newline
 - code span
   - multiple lengths of ticks, whitespace
-- all multiline elements within a paragaph (and other containers that allow newline)
-  - make sure line/column is tracking text indenting on each line
-  - combinations together
-  - 518 series, but for SetExt and Atx containers
 - coalesce with blank lines in fenced code block?

 ## Bugs - Character Entities